Airfirm/streaming-06-scenarios-pr-kellie/README.md

 The goal is to see how the parts work together in one complete scenario.

+## Custom Modifications

+For Phase 4, I added a derived field called `customer_value` that classifies sales as low, medium, or high based on the total sale amount.

+For Phase 5, I stored the new field in DuckDB and added a summary query that counts transactions by customer value category.

+Custom files include:

+- src/streaming/data_engineering/derived_fields_kjleopold.py
+- src/streaming/storage/storage_kjleopold.py
+- src/streaming/kafka_consumer_kjleopold.py

 ## Working Files

 You'll work with just these areas: